qteatime/crochet/docs/design/0008-tracing.md

 based on recordable streams with constraint-based selections.
 This is similar to the tracing mechanisms of the BEAM VM.

-More work is needed to relate these recorded traces to spans, though, as the VM does not have any concept of spans currently.
+The choice of implementation here is to allow the span to be either a user-defined first-class span (created through the tracing API), or an activation record (implicitly created by the VM).
+Locations may or may not exist, as having traces that hold on to the activation records for too long in all cases would make it difficult to optimise the execution---recorded frames could never be garbage collected.

+It's not as much of a problem since tracing is meant primarily for debugging, not production.
+But the more flexible location makes it usable in production as well, with reduced accuracy for implicit hierarchies.

 ## Library support

-`crochet.debug` should be the entry point of all tracing interactions with the user.
+`crochet.debug.tracing` should be the entry point of all tracing interactions with the user.
 The operations it supports are:

 - Marking a region of code as a trace span (i.e.: all code within ran from that dynamic region will get tagged with the same span);